-This Part aims to create a high standard of residential amenity and encourage good urban design within the City of Botany Bay.
+This Part aims to create a high standard of residential amenity and encourage good urban design within Bayside.
 Apartment buildings are also required to comply with the principles and provisions of State Environmental Planning Policy No. 65 (SEPP 65) - Design Quality of Residential Apartment Development and the Apartment Design Guide (ADG).